 This Annual Report on Form 10-K contains statements about future events and expectations, or forward-looking statements, all of which are inherently uncertain.
 We have based those forward-looking statements on our current expectations and projections about future results.
 When we use words such as "anticipates," "intends," "plans," "believes," "estimates," "expects," or similar expressions, we do so to identify forward-looking statements.
 Examples of forward-looking statements include statements we make regarding future economic and political conditions in Guyana, the competitive environment in the markets in which we operate, legal and regulatory actions and technological changes, our future prospects for growth, our ability to maintain or increase our market share, our future operating results and our future capital expenditure levels.
 These statements are based on our management's beliefs and assumptions, which in turn are based on currently available information.
 These assumptions could prove inaccurate.
+These forward-looking statements may be found under the captions "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business." as well as in this Report generally.

+our future operating results and our future capital expenditure levels.
+These statements are based on our management's beliefs and assumptions, which in turn are based on currently available information.
+These assumptions could prove inaccurate.
 These forward-looking statements may be found under the captions "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business," as well as in this Report generally.
 You should keep in mind that any forward-looking statement made by us in this Report or elsewhere speaks only as of the date on which we make it.
 New risks and uncertainties arise from time to time, and it is impossible for us to predict these events or how they may affect us.
 In any event, these and other important factors may cause actual results to differ materially from those indicated by our forward-looking statements, including those set forth in Item 1A of this Report under the caption "Risk Factors."
 We have no duty to, and do not intend to, update or revise the forward-looking statements made by us in this Report after the date of this Report, except as may be required by law.
 In this Report the words "we," "our," "ours" and "us" refer to Atlantic Tele-Network, Inc. and its subsidiaries.
-Also ClearChoice $^{\text{TM}}$ is a service mark of one of our subsidiaries.
+Also ClearChoiceTM is a service mark of one of our subsidiaries.
 This Report contains trademarks, service marks and trade names that are the property of Atlantic Tele-Network, Inc., its subsidiaries or others.
 Reference to dollars (\$) refer to U.S. dollars unless otherwise specifically indicated.

-Information regarding shares of our Common Stock prior to March 31, 2006 set forth in this Report has been retroactively adjusted to reflect our 5-for-2 stock split that we effected on that date.
+Information regarding shares of our Common Stock prior to March 31, 2006 set forth in this Report has been retroactively adjusted to reflect our 5-for-2 stock split that we effected on that date. i